Why Do My Favorite Cops Always Turn Out To Be Crooked?

 I do know that Officer Cujdik wasn’t there at the Reading Terminal that day because I would have remembered that.
 Cujdik is a big man with a big personality.
-He is always at the center of the group whenever you see him with other cops.
+He is always at the center of the group whenever you see him.
 His brother is a cop.
 So was his father.
-He gave me a real hard time for getting his name wrong the first time I cross-examined him.
+He gave me a hard time for getting his name wrong the first time I cross-examined him.
 Despite the spelling, the name was pronounced “Chuddick.”
+You don’t pronounce the “j.”
 Everyone in Philadelphia knows that.
 Everyone, apparently, except for me.

 And, as it turns out, in addition to being charismatic and popular, Cujdik is also horribly corrupt.
 The stories begin to trickle out of the Philadelphia Daily News beginning last spring, a series of articles on corruption within the narcotics unit that culminated last week with a Pulitzer Prize for investigative reporting.